anton-mel/HALOTESTING/README.md

 ## main.cpp

-The pipeline runs asynchronously using 2 threads for reading neural data and sending it for processing on the FPGA.
+The pipeline runs asynchronously for reading neural data and sending it for processing on the FPGA.
 We decouple the Intan reader and the ASIC sender because the Opal Kelly SDKs/drivers conflict when linked together.

 > [!NOTE]
 > By separating these workloads, we give up certain flexibility in configuring the device as the headers should be sent over from one process to another with correct synchronization.